41 Rustic Kitchen Ideas for Log Homes & Cabins

 41. Mixing Wood Tones

-In another view of a log home kitchen designed by Jacobs Interiors, the combination of dark and light wood tones adds visual dimension and interest.
-Warm wood log beams and walls contrast beautifully with dark wood cabinets.
-This striking kitchen and dining room boasts open shelving, rustic pottery, and a light wood kitchen island.
+Combining dark and light wood tones adds depth and visual interest to a log home kitchen.
+Warm log beams and walls contrast beautifully with dark cabinets.
+Open shelving, rustic pottery, and a light wood island complete the layered, inviting space.

 Rustic Log Home Kitchen